3 NBA teams have banned fans for disrespectful behavior during playoff games - KESQ

 “We apologize to Trae and the entire Atlanta Hawks organization for this fan’s behavior.
 This was completely unacceptable and will not be tolerated in our venue.
 We have turned the information over to the appropriate authorities,” the team’s statement read.

-Young’s father, Ray Young, tweeted his frustration Thursday with his son’s incident and Westbrook’s incident.
+Young’s father, Ray Young, tweeted his frustration Thursday about his son’s incident and the Westbrook incident.

 “Gotta get this under control,” Ray Young tweeted.
 “I can deal with all the chants about my son, it comes with it.
 But this needs to be addressed.”